potnanny/installer/README.md

 ```

 Get a cup of coffee, go for a walk, watch some TV, something...
 *There is a lot of software that needs to be downloaded, updated, and compiled during the install.
-This can take up to 1.5 hours on low-horsepower devices like the Raspberry Pi Zero W. Please be patient.*
+This can take up to 1.5 hours on low-power devices like the Raspberry Pi Zero W. Please be patient.*

 ## Post Install